shoutem/shoutem.github.io/_posts/1-7-2-SettingsTypesInExtension.md

 [PICTURE]

+##### Server side

-##### Manipulating extension settings in settings page
+Properties received to root extension settings page component are:

+- `extension`: Extension object with fields:
+  - `name`: Name of extension
+  - `version`: Version of extension
+  - `title`: Title of extension
+  - `settings`: Extension global settings

-To get extension settings in settings page, use `getExtensionSettings` from `@shoutem/builder-sdk`.
-To set extension settings, use `setExtensionSettings`.
+To set extension settings, use `setExtensionSettings` from `@shoutem/builder-sdk`.
 Although extension settings can be manipulated from any settings page, for maximum user experience, do it only in extension settings pages.

 ##### Client side